 The Writer’s Newsletter

-your monthly online magazine for writers and readers
+Your monthly online magazine for writers and readers

-The Writer’s Newsletter is your must-read magazine for helpful & interesting articles, short stories and poetry.
+The Writer’s Newsletter is a must-read magazine for helpful & interesting articles, short stories and poetry.
 Since 2016, we have provided readers a chance to read about topics that interest them the most.
 Giving first time writers an opportunity to be published online something many thought they would never do.
 Experienced writers get the opportunity to share their knowledge and to contribute great stories and poetry.
 We publish competition and festival lists, links to writers resources as well as book promotion and author interviews.
 Don’t miss our monthly magazine written by a talented team of writers to help you stay in the loop about the latest book and writing news.

 Our mission at the Newsletter is to:

 Change the way for you to publish articles, short stories and poems.
 If you like all forms of the written word then you are in the right place.

 Give you the chance to read stories and poems, seek for help and advice, check on dates for your diary and writing competitions.

 Short Stories and Essays Fiction and Non-Fiction from crime to romance and everything in between.

 Travel Stories and Articles on all types of writing.

 We hope you will find, inspiration, information and interesting features to help you enjoy the writing experience.
 This newsletter is completely independent of any other sites, authors or writing groups.